Most instinctively, without any prior training, we draw it close to our nose and take a nice whiff of it.

 As long as the loss in crunch doesn’t bother you, go ahead and extend their best before dates.
 A good way to test if cookies and crisps are safe to eat by simply holding them in your hand.
 If they spontaneously crumble apart, throw them away.

 To check if the oil used to bake them have gone off – sniff.
-If they smell bad,
+If they smell bad, throw them away.

 6. Fermented Foods